svgdotjs/svg.draw.js/README.md

 - `snapToGrid`: Specifies a grid to which a point is aligned (`default:1`)

 **Note** that you can specify the options only on the first call.
-When you want to change the options while drawing use `polygon.draw('params', key, value)` This is useful when you want to activate the grid-option when ctrl or soemthing is pressed.
+When you want to change the options while drawing use `polygon.draw('params', key, value)` This is useful when you want to activate the grid-option when ctrl or something is pressed.

 # Events